lanastasov/hint/hint.md

 - If you don't understand something don't despair, just pretend that you understand.
 There are two possible consequences.
 Either you are going to get it at some point and everything will be all right or you will die without knowing it and it will be all right anyway.

 - " The biggest mistake that you can make is to believe that you are working for somebody else.
 Job security is gone.
 The driving force of a career must come from the individual.
 Remember: Jobs are owned by the company, you own your career! " -    Earl Nightingale

+- " The Secret to get what you want and doing big things is having a definite purpose " - popularized by Napolean Hill